Lutfozzaman Babar: 2004 Grenade attack

-Chittagong arms haul
+Chittagong 10 trucks arms haul

 On 1 April 2004, Bangladesh Police and Bangladesh Coast Guard interrupted a loading of 10 trucks and seized illegal arms and ammunitions at a jetty of Chittagong Urea Fertilizer Limited (CUFL) on the Karnaphuli River.
 Babar, the then state home minister, visited the area the next day to inspect the seized arms.

 After the 2008 Bangladeshi general election, when Awami League formed the government, fresh investigation started on this case.
 On 30 September 2010, in a statement to a Chittagong court, Sabbir Ali, the then-police commissioner of Chittagong metropolitan police, said that Babar directed him not to arrest National Security Intelligence officials engaged in helping offload arms and ammunition at the jetty on 2 April 2004. on 3 October, Babar was arrested for direct involvement in that arms haul.
 On 15 March 2012, former Directorate General of Forces Intelligence chief Sadik Hasan Rumi told Chittagong Metropolitan Special Tribunal-1 that Babar might have links to the smuggling of the arms since Babar forbade him not to conduct an independent investigation into the incident following the seizure.
 On 30 January 2014, Babar was sentenced to death for his role in the case.
 Later it was found that Sadik Hasan Rumi has given his statement under the pressure of Awami government as his family members were trapped and tortured.
 However, On 18 December 2024, Babar was acquitted by high court in this case.

-Sued by Anti-Corruption Commission
+Corruption

-Babar was sued by the Anti-Corruption Commission for hiding information about wealth worth about Tk 7.6 crore in the wealth statement, which he didn’t own.
+Babar was sued by the Anti-Corruption Commission for hiding information about wealth worth about Tk 7.6 crore in the wealth statement, which he didn't own.
 On 16 September 2008, he was granted bail on the case.
 On 2024, High Court acquitted Babar in that corruption case where he had been sentenced to eight years in prison.